timojuez/hificon/README.md

 ### Server Software
-You can implement an own protocol and start the server by running `python3 -m hificon.server --target PROTOCOL_MODULE.CLASS`
+You can implement an own scheme and start the server by running `python3 -m hificon.server --target SCHEME_MODULE.CLASS`

 If the prefix `emulate:` is being added to `--target`, a dummy server will be run for testing.
 You can connect to it using the clients mentioned above.